Cheapest Way To Do Disney World On A Budget

 Everything at Disney World is more expensive, especially souvenirs and Disney apparel.
 If you can, avoid buying them at Disney.
 Here are some things I did when my kids were younger.

-Some of the cheapest apparel for a trip to Disney World can be found at H&M, Kohl’s, and Target.
+- Some of the cheapest apparel for a trip to Disney World can be found at H&M, Kohl’s, and Target.
 Even on a budget, dressing in Disney gear is fun, and you can find some great deals.
 My favorite Disney sweatshirt is from Kohl’s, and I got it on clearance for about $8.

-In the months before your trip, frequent the Dollar Tree and stock up on Disney items.
+- In the months before your trip, frequent the Dollar Tree and stock up on Disney items.
 When your kids ask for something, pull a little surprise out of your backpack.
 This is also a great way to keep younger kids occupied in long lines.

-Inside the parks, the refillable popcorn bucket is your best bet.
+- Inside the parks, the refillable popcorn bucket is your best bet.
 The popcorn buckets can be refilled for around $2.50 for the entire trip.
-Mickey Ears and Disney autograph books can be purchased on Amazon for much less than you’ll pay on property.
+Mickey Ears and Disney autograph books can be purchased on Amazon for much less than you’ll pay on property

 Is Lightning Lane Multi-Pass Worth It

-Time is money at Disney World, so while some people recommend skipping the Lightning Lane Multi Pass, I disagree, depending on when you’re traveling.
-Waiting in long lines can take hours out of your day.
+- Waiting in long lines can take hours out of your day.
 Multi Pass is an extra expense, but the time it saves is invaluable.
 It’s definitely worth considering and making room in your budget.

 That wraps up our tips for the cheapest way to do Disney World.
 If you have any money-saving Disney hacks, please share them in the comments.
 And if you’ve just started planning your Disney trip, we have a simple 4-step process you should definitely check out!